-Use the Browse button to access a list of discovered instances that are not yet registered with SQL Inventory
+Use the Browse button to access a list of discovered instances that are not yet registered with SQL Inventory Manager.
+Check the box next to the instances you want to add, and then click Apply.

 2. Click Next to go to the next section.